denischevalier/dkb/README.md

 Technical description
 ---
-This software is coded in python3 using OOP and Paralelizm.
+This software is coded in python3 using OOP and Parallelizm.
 It needs just a few dependancies: mostly xlib, and pillow.
 This last one is included in the source.dkb is forked, simplified (it uses just a very little subset of the original software) and updated from pykeylogger @ http://sourceforge.com/projects/pykeylogger.

 Instructions
 ---